Kerava: Culture

+Dialect

+The spoken language in the Kerava area is based on the South Tavastian dialect of Tuusula, which belongs to the Nurmijärvi subgroup.

+Events

+Every June, the town hosts the annual Kerava Day event open to all free of charge.
+Another significant annual event is the Kerava Jazz music festival, held every September.

 Food

 Many garlic dishes were named as traditional foods of the Kerava parish in the 1980s: Yrjö's lamb (à la Jorgos), garlic potatoes and crushed garlic in oil, and, as a dessert, a gooseberry pie with vanilla sauce.

 Politics

 Results of the 2019 Finnish parliamentary election in Kerava: